ccgilroy/ma-thesis/doc/asa_draft/05_results.md

 ![Seattle, adjacent downtown bar excluded.](../../output/figures/seattle.png)

+overall way to think about things

+How well does this work, anyway?

 my point is not that these couldn't be contested! they could!

 and this is *almost* enough that the margins of error don't overlap on some things! which is good.

 talk about types and failures

+In some cities with larger gay neighborhoods, qualitatively distinct neighborhoods that are adjacent blur and merge together.
+Significant examples of this are the Castro, the Mission, and SOMA in San Francisco, West Village and Chelsea in New York, and Dupont Circle, Logan Circle, and Shaw/U Street in Washington, DC.
+By treating each of these as a single unit, I could be effacing important distinctions.
+For instance, @hanhardt_safe_2013 and @greene_gay_2014 both take care to characterize the differences between those three DC neighborhoods, which could turn out to matter for the kinds of changes they experience.

+I am setting that possibility aside.
+Perhaps with more detailed on-the-ground knowledge, these clusters could be subdivided more finely, but I do not attempt that here.
+[FOOTNOTE?]
+Or perhaps not.
+For instance, @compton_beyond_2012 discuss the difficulty of drawing a precise boundary between the Castro and the Mission, despite these being well-defined enclaves associated strongly with gay men and lesbians, respectively.

+In other cases, what would appear to be a single neighborhood, based on the neighborhood labels associated with the bars in the original data, is fragmented among two or more noncontiguous clusters of tracts.
+Examples of this fragmentation occur for Capitol Hill in Denver and South Beach in Miami.
+I do not attempt to unify these fragments; rather, as I describe below [ABOVE?], I choose only the largest cluster to represent the neighborhood as a whole.

+Denver + Miami

+Austin + Portland?

+Dallas + Atlanta

+Again, the point is not that *these* boundaries are incontestable.

 See [APPENDIX] for more maps

+[MOVE PARAGRAPH BELOW TO METHODS?]

+For my analyses,
 I choose the 24 cities that most clearly have discernible clusters of bars corresponding to known or probable gay neighborhoods.
 I exclude the other 24 US cities and the nine resort towns.
 This is done inductively, based both on my interpretation of prior literature and on my inspection of the clusters.
 I assign three clusters to New York, two to San Francisco and Chicago, and one to all other cities that I include.

 [FOOTNOTE] Long Beach, in Los Angeles County, is collapsed together with Los Angeles proper for discussions of context.
 This nominally gives LA two neighborhoods, as well.